Frijol/climate-change/GLOSSARY.md

 ## ITC
 Investment Tax Credit: http://energy.gov/savings/business-energy-investment-tax-credit-itc

+## ITEDSA
+Indian Tribal Energy Development and Self-Determination Act (2005), the most significant law in effect relating to energy on tribal lands (as of 2013) [Bronin, 222][Bronin]

 ## JI
 Joint Implementation, a flexible mechanism for carbon markets under the Kyoto Protocol